Salesforce-World/trigger-framework/.github/PULL_REQUEST_TEMPLATE.md

 # Description

-Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.

-Fixes # (issue)
+Describe your changes in detail .

 ## Type of change

-Please delete options that are not relevant.
+Put an `x` in all boxes that apply
 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Breaking change (fix or feature that would cause existing functionality to change)
-- [ ] This change requires a documentation update

-# How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration

-- [ ] Test A
-- [ ] Test B
+# Screenshots
+You can ignore this section if there is no relevant screenshot based on changes .
+# Test
+Please provide link and test setup [if any] for reviewers to verify the changes .

 **Test Configuration**:
 * Firmware version: